LukeShortCloud/rootpages/markdown/openstack.md

 This guide is aimed to help guide Cloud Administrators through deploying, managing, and upgrading OpenStack.
 Most topics mentioned in this guide can be applied to similar environments and/or versions.

+# Introduction - Versions

 Each OpenStack release starts with a letter, chronologically starting with A. These are usually named after the city where one of the recent development conferences were held.
-The number represents the major version of each software in that release.
+The major version number of OpenStack represents the major version number of each software in that release.
 For example, Ocata software is versioned as `15.X.X`.
 A new release comes out about every 6 months and is supported for 1 year.

 Releases: